Brownsushi/Dev/README.md

 # Dev
-This repo is created for initila project practice
+This repo is created for initial project practice